BillPepper/fl-timer/readme.md

 ## Bugs

-Entering strings or empty into the inputs will cause NaN's
+- Entering strings or empty into the inputs will cause NaN's
+- Input have input highlight which is ugly